jobetancourt/jobetancourt.github.io/_posts/2022-01-13-Setup-Armadillo.md

 background: '/img/posts/01.jpg'
 ---

 This is a simple and in-depth step-by-step guide to setting up Armadillo C++ on your Mac using Xcode IDE, command line tools, and installation via MacPorts.
-I will be starting from the <b> very beginning </b> assuming you were handed a brand new laptop with nothing installed on it.
+I will be starting from the <b> very beginning </b> assuming you were handed a factory-reset laptop with nothing installed on it.
 This guide will go through all the nitty-gritty details.
 Let's begin!

 # Download & Install Xcode